Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson04-GameLoop.md

 Right now, our method will work for what we're trying to do.
 But maybe we want to customize the behavior, or even allow the user to customize the behavior.
-That logic is going to get pretty complicated inside a single method.
+That logic would get pretty complicated inside a single method.

+We'll talk about using multiple files later, when we can't avoid it any more.

 Inside it we'll clear the terminal, we'll set the currentText then show it, and then we'll await the user's input.
-*/